 GIVE THE FINGER CANDLE

 Depending on your teenager, you might get a “that’s cool” or a “that’s so uncool” about this gift.
 But if you get the latter it will only be because you bought it for them, and you’re their mum.
 That’s the bit that’s not cool.
 Secretly, they will love it.
-Pink f**k you hand candle from Homebody Decor £34.95.
+Middle finger candle £39.99.

 HANDY STOCKING FILLERS FOR TEENS

 Who doesn’t love a pair of socks in their stocking on Christmas morning?
-I featured Chatty Feet in last year’s gift guide because they have something just a little bit different to the average novelty sock design.
-There are lots of designs that are perfect for young art or music lovers, and there have been some fun new additions this year.
+I feature Chatty Feet in all my gift guides because they have something just a little bit different to the average novelty sock design.
+There are lots of designs that are perfect for young art or music lovers, and there have been some fun new additions over the years.
 For space mad teens how about Mae Jemisox, or budding architects might know the work of Leg Corbusier!
-Both pictured below, price £8.00.
+Both pictured below, price £9.00.

 GIFTS FOR OLDER TEENS